Sarracenin: Biosynthesis

 Sarracenin is believed to be derived from loganin, with either morronoside or secologanin serving as intermediates in the biosynthetic process.

 Uses

-Sarracenin displays antimicrobial activity against several pathogens including Staphylococcus aureus, Streptococcus pyogenes, Shigella dysenteriae, Klebsiella pneumonia, Candida albicans, Candida tropicalis, Candida thrusei, and Candida stellatoidea.
+Sarracenin displays antimicrobial activity against several pathogens including Staphylococcus aureus, Streptococcus pyogenes, Shigella dysenteriae, Klebsiella pneumoniae, Candida albicans, Candida tropicalis, Candida thrusei, and Candida stellatoidea.
 It has also demonstrated cytotoxicity against three tumor cell lines: A375 (human melanoma cell), SGC-7901 (human gastric cancer cell), and HeLa.

 Ecology

 Sarracenin is the primary volatile present in the insect-attracting spoons of Heliamphora species.
 When Heliamphora plants were grown in a laboratory setting, sarracenin was rarely present in these spoons.
 Plants that did produce sarracenin generally attracted more insects than those without, suggesting a role in prey attraction or capture.
 Sarracenin is also present in the pitchers and lids of Darlingtonia californica and many Sarracenia species, likely serving the same purpose as in Heliamphora.